 UCD Equality Studies Centre - Critical Political Economy Research Cluster

 This research cluster focuses on questions of local and global political economy, engaging primarily at a critical and theoretical level.
 It brings together researchers working across a diverse range of disciplines, theoretical approaches and research areas.
 We offer a dedicated space for collective and collaborative reflection on and discussion of theoretical work on political economy, with a particular focus on the interactions between processes of capital accumulation and cultural and social processes more generally.
 We also seek to place questions of antagonism at the heart of our discussions and projects, specifically the manifold conflicts between social reproduction and capital accumulation that characterize the contemporary world.
-As such, questions of practical, structural, institutional and ideological power will be central the cluster’s investigations and analyses.
+As such, questions of practical, structural, institutional and ideological power are central to the cluster’s investigations and analyses.
 While the cluster is primarily intended for those working on political economic theory, it is also open to researchers engaged in empirical work but wishing to share and develop the more theoretical aspects of their research.

-As well as fostering discussion and collaboration, the cluster hosts regular seminars and organises reading groups and conferences.
+As well as fostering discussion and collaboration, the CPE cluster hosts regular seminars and organises reading groups and conferences.
 We welcome participation from researchers in any field.

 Show/hide contentOpenClose All